 Post 2: Gratitude — The Essence of Islam

-In the previous post, we talked about the first sentence of the Quran:
+In the previous post, we talked about the first sentence of the Quran (Chapter 1, Verse 1):

 This declaration is not only the first verse of the first Chapter but is also found at the beginning of every chapter in the Quran, and Muslims are instructed to begin every good action in life by reciting these words.
 This is to remind us that as humans we are on this Earth by His Grace, and therefore we must be mindful that every one of our actions reflects the Compassion and Mercy with which God introduces Himself to us.